Dr-Patient/Progeni/README.md

 The clusters for cross-validation are pre-computed by data/cluster_data.py and stored in data/clus/disease_cluster.npy

+### Output results

+The prediction for the old dataset (output_raw_Progeni.npy) was uploaded to the topk_indices folder.
+The results for the new dataset can be downloaded from the following link: https://drive.google.com/file/d/1VHvs41f67_s5GvfqKVOfCKMZ76Zp-ZEb/view?usp=sharing

 ## Contacts

 If you have any questions or comments, please feel free to email Chang Liu (liu-chan19[at]mails[dot]tsinghua[dot]edu[dot]cn) and/or Jianyang Zeng (zengjy321[at]tsinghua[dot]edu[dot]cn).